RBS to shut Australia fixed income trading desk, cut 80 jobs

 Some of the affected FICC traders would be given a chance to relocate to RBS trading desks in Singapore and London.

 The cuts began on Monday, according to two trading sources, who declined to be named as they are not authorised to speak to the media.
-The bank will retain its FICC sales presence in Australia but offer trading out of Singapore and London.
+The bank will service its Australian clients out of Singapore and London.

 "Australia is a mature and highly competitive market for fixed income products where margins have become increasingly tight," Andrew Chick, country head for RBS said in an emailed statement.